GlennChon/tensorflow_notes/03 - Computer_Vision.md

 ![](https://raw.githubusercontent.com/mrdbourke/tensorflow-deep-learning/main/images/03-simple-convnet.png)
 *A simple example of how you might stack together the above layers into a convolutional neural network.
 Note the convolutional and pooling layers can often be arranged and rearranged into many different formations.*

-# Ideas for research:
-* Using programmatically generated images from models via Unreal Engine to create image datasets for convolutional neural network training.

-* Hawk Identification for strobe light deterrent

-* Forest fire detection

-* Classifying LinkedIn posts to see if they are or are not job postings

 ## Conv2D
 Great!
 We've got a simple convolutional neural network architecture ready to go.